 Eat a Healthy Diet

-What you eat during pregnancy affects the growth of your unborn child-including his or her teeth.
-Your baby's teeth begin to develop between the third and sixth month of pregnancy, so it is important that you receive enough nutrients, especially calcium, protein, phosphorous, and vitamins A, C, and D.
+What you eat during pregnancy affects the growth of your unborn child - including their teeth.
+Your baby's teeth begin to develop between months 3 and 6 of pregnancy, so it's important that you take in enough nutrients - especially calcium, protein, phosphorous, and vitamins A, C, and D.

-It is a myth that calcium is lost from the mother's teeth during pregnancy.
-The calcium your baby needs is provided by your diet, not by your teeth.
-So be sure to get enough calcium in your diet.
-You can do this by having at least three servings of dairy products per day.
-Or your obstetrician may recommend that you take calcium pills to help make sure you are getting enough calcium.
+It's a myth that this happens.
+The calcium your baby needs is provided by your diet and not by your teeth.
+So, be sure to get enough calcium in your diet by having at least 3 servings of dairy products per day.
+Or, your obstetrician (OB/GYN) may recommend that you take calcium pills to help make sure you are getting enough calcium.

 Snacking and Tooth Decay

-Try to resist the urge to snack constantly.
 When you need a snack, choose healthy foods for you and your baby, such as raw fruits and vegetables and dairy products.
-See www.choosemyplate.gov and follow your physician's advice.
+Visit www.choosemyplate.gov and follow your doctor's advice.

 How Pregnancy May Affect Your Gums

 In some women, growths of tissue called "pregnancy tumors" appear on the gums, most often during the second trimester.
 These growths or swellings are usually found between the teeth and are believed to be related to excess plaque.
-They bleed easily and look red and raw.
+They look red and raw.
 They usually disappear after the baby is born.
 Pregnancy tumors usually don't cause problems but bleed easily, so it's important to see your dentist.

 Radiation from dental x-rays is low.
-Current guidelines say it is more risky for a pregnant woman to postpone necessary dental treatment than to have an x-ray.
-This is because dental disease not treated during pregnancy can lead to problems for you and your baby.
+Current guidelines say it is riskier for you to put off necessary dental treatment than to have an x-ray when you are pregnant.
+This is because dental disease that isn't treated during pregnancy can lead to problems for you and your baby.

-Tell your dentist if you are or might be pregnant.
-If an x-ray exam is needed, the dentist will take steps to keep the x-ray exposure as low as possible.
+Tell your dentist or hygienist if you are or might be pregnant.
+If an x-ray exam is needed, your dental team will take steps to keep the x-ray exposure as low as possible.

 After Your Baby Is Born